Since its opening in 1900, the hotel is one of the finest addresses of the Orient.

 The 20th century held other important events in store for China than preserving traditional hotels.
 They either fell in despair, became government hotels or made place for new buildings of a totally different function.

-Our Grand Hotel was always considered one of the finest hotels in the Orient.
+But this Grand Hotel (read its story of the various blocks and buildings under ‘History’) was always considered one of the finest hotels in the Orient.
 The French-funded Grand Hôtel de Pékin had 200 rooms with bath and a tea hall “with dancing every night.”
 The hotel had “its own orchestra, which rendered a program of classical music during dinner.”

 A brochure from the 30s also tells of its “spacious roof garden commanding lovely views of the Forbidden City, the Legation quarter and 50 miles surrounding.”